-The slight alteration in composition during the series had a very minimal influence on the weight.
-As such, the given weight of all dates is 4.18 grams (64.50 grains), as had been specified by the Mint act of 1837.
+The slight alteration in composition during the series had a very minimal impact on the weight.
+As such, the given weight of all dates is 4.18 grams (64.50 grains).
 All issues have a reeded edge and a diameter of 18.2 mm.

-The mint mark, for the issues minted at the Branch Mints in 1838 and 1839, is located on the obverse, just above the date.
+The mint mark for the issues struck at the branch mints is located on the obverse, just above the date.
 This makes it one of the very few United States coins of this era to have a mint mark placed on the obverse.